CI/CD YAML explainer

 - Onboard onto a new repo: see what a workflow file does before changing it.

-- Review a PR that edits `.github/workflows`—spot risky permissions or conditions.
+- Review a change to `.github/workflows`—spot risky permissions or conditions.

 - Compare with the shell explainer when a step runs inline scripts.